tobloef/itutube/README.md

-# itutube
+# ITU-Tube

 A UI for a made up streaming app.

-This was the final project of the first semester of BSc in software development.
+This was the final project of the first semester of the BSc in software development at the IT-University of Copenhagen.